jbx-protocol/juice-docs-v2/docs/api/contracts/or-controllers/jbcontroller/read/distributionlimitof.md

   @param _projectId The ID of the project to get the distribution limit of.
   @param _configuration The configuration during which the distribution limit applies.
   @param _terminal The terminal from which distributions are being limited.
+  @param _token The token for which the distribution limit applies.

   @return The distribution limit, as a fixed point number with the same number of decimals as the provided terminal.
   @return The currency of the distribution limit.